aditya-shrivastava/nike-clone/README.md

 # nike-clone
-A simple clone of the nike website made with React.js
+A simple clone of the nike website made with React.js.
+To get this running on your localhost you'll need to create the react app with npx then use npm run.